 Back to my pen name.

+My dear friend had written me this poem shortly before we lost her.
 What better name than Abbey Blue, right?
 All of a sudden this thing I was so against and so fearful of, became a mission for me.
 It became bigger and greater than any one name.
 Abbey Blue represents us as a whole.

 Anyone who has been silenced by trauma and wants to share their story is welcome here.
 Anyone who has a ‘book in them’ is welcome here.
 Anyone who wants to find their story in another’s story via reading the stories, is welcome here.
 Anyone who simply wants to understand more is welcome here.
 We are a community and you are welcome here.